 We support Sales in filling out security questionnaires for customers.
 Sales does a first pass and we review it.
 These requests come in through the #security channel Security Questions workflow.
 The CE will list customer name, deployment type, link to the questionnaire and any other information.
 Reviewing these questionnaires requires extensive knowledge of our company and application.
 It’s inevitable that the first few will be somewhat bumpy but since these questionnaires often repeat questions it doesn’t take long to be self-sufficient here.
 This spreadsheet is maintained by the CE team with a knowledge base of common questions.
 If you run into any incorrect or missing information make sure to update the spreadsheet.
 This folder contains previous security questionnaires that can be useful for reference.
 Keep in mind that many of these are old and may contain outdated information.

 [NOTE: this will eventually be moved to more thorough docs on operating Cloudflare]

 Sourcegraph.com is behind the Cloudflare WAF.
 It’s a great tool but sometimes it blocks legitimate uses of our application, especially searches.
-When that happens the user is presented with the default Cloudflare block page.
+When that happens the user is presented with the default Cloudflare block page, and they may come to us to help review why the request was blocked.
 To review Cloudflare blocks: